How to Know if You Have Social Anxiety – and What to Do About This

 Although social anxiety can be severely restricting, the good news is that there are ways to overcome it.

-When social anxiety is severe, it is wise to seek in person or online therapy.
+When social anxiety is severe, it is wise to seek in-person or online therapy.
 Online therapy can be particularly beneficial, as it may reduce any anxiety you feel about meeting a new therapist in person.
 Switching off the camera and relying on audio may reduce your anxiety further.
+An anxiety therapist online provides the flexibility to find a specialist who understands and specializes in social anxiety, ensuring individuals receive tailored strategies and support without the added stress of leaving their comfort zone.

 A therapist can help you work through your concerns, symptoms, and feelings, giving you exercises to manage the way you feel and help you get back in control of anxiety.